Bluestar: A Native Perennial with Spring Flowers and Fall Color

-Amsonia is a relatively small genus with a few species offering outstanding ornamental value.
-Cultivating one of the loveliest, Amsonia tabernaemontana, is easier than pronouncing its name.
-Luckily, it’s also known as eastern bluestar, and with dense clusters of pale blue flowers, shining fall color, and hardiness in Zones 3 to 9, it warrants more common inclusion in northeastern gardens.
+Amsonia is a small genus with a few species offering outstanding ornamental value.
+One of the loveliest is Amsonia tabernaemontana, also known as eastern bluestar, or just bluestar.
+A native perennial with dense clusters of pale blue spring flowers and golden fall foliage, it deserves to be included in more northeastern gardens.

 Eastern bluestar is a robust herbaceous native perennial native to the Midwest.
 Multiple single stems emerging from a basal crown often branch near the top to form a dense, shrubby plant that grows to 3½ feet tall and 2 feet wide.
 Lance-shaped leaves of a rich medium green are whorled up long stems that terminate in compact panicles of striking ¾-inch, bright blue star-shaped flowers that offer up a showy display from late spring through early summer.
 Narrow beanlike pods will often form after flowering and can offer additional late-season interest.
 Autumn’s cool weather brings a sunny yellow foliage display from eastern bluestar; the rich brown color of the primary veins contrasts nicely with the golden willowlike leaves.

-Once the flowers fail in summer, the plant can be cut back by a third or half to control shape.
+The plant can be cut back in the summer by a third or half to control shape.
 In shady conditions, eastern bluestar tends to flop, so pruning may be necessary to avoid staking.
 New shoots will emerge along the stems just below the cuts and will fill out in short order to create a dense, tidy mound.
 At the end of the season, the erect stems can be cut close to the ground or left standing for winter interest and to provide the crown with protection from extreme winter weather.

 Eastern bluestar can provide excellent habitat for beneficial fauna.
 The flowers provide an important nectar source and the foliage is a larval food for various butterflies.
 Hummingbirds, carpenter bees, hummingbird moths, and several other pollinators are also drawn to the plant.
 The foliage contains a milky sap, characteristic of many plants in the Apocynaceae, which tends to deter predation by deer and other mammalian herbivores.